Backpack: Special-purpose

-Some backpacks are specifically designed to carry certain items.
+Some backpacks are designed for specific purposes, including carrying equipment, specialized gear, or even small pets.
 Common examples include backpacks for small valuable items such as laptops and cameras; backpacks designed to hold laptop computers in particular generally have a padded compartment to hold the computer and medium-sized pockets and flaps to accommodate accessories such as charger cables and mice.
 These are especially common in college and university settings.
 In order to supply these devices with electricity, a few high-end backpacks are equipped with solar panels.

+There is also a category of sports backpacks that are designed specifically for athletic purposes.
+They may include features such as waterproof materials and pockets for sports gear.

-Rolling backpacks are backpacks with wheels on the bottom and an extending handle.
+Rolling backpacks have wheels on the bottom and an extending handle.
 Because of their design, rolling backpacks reduce the strain on the user, though the shoulder straps may be used to carry the pack for short distances when the terrain is not suitable for wheels.
+Some models have a backpack that can be detached from the trolley frame.
 Rolling backpacks are most commonly used while traveling by airplane or train.

-Hydration backpacks are also available.
-These light daypacks are specifically designed to hold water in a special water bladder (also known as reservoir), and their purpose is to allow the carrier constant fluid hydration handsfree, so that the carrier can focus on their task without having to stop to get a water bottle out.
+Hydration backpacks are light daypacks specifically designed to hold water in a special water bladder (also known as a reservoir).
+Their purpose is to allow the carrier constant fluid hydration hands-free, so that the carrier can focus on their task without having to stop to get a water bottle out.